Chapter I. The laws of action.

 This frugality and good conduct, however, is upon most occasions, it appears from experience, sufficient to compensate, not only the private prodigality and misconduct of individuals, but the public extravagance of government.
 The uniform, constant, and uninterrupted effort of every man to better his condition, the principle from which public and national, as well as private opulence is originally derived, is frequently powerful enough to maintain the natural progress of things towards improvement, in spite both of the extravagance of government and of the greatest errors of administration.
 Like the unknown principle of animal life, it frequently restores health and vigour to the constitution, in spite, not only of the disease, but of the absurd prescriptions of the doctor.
 (Wealth of Nations, book 3, chapter 2.)

-State is simply a parasite that slows us down.
+The state is simply a parasite that slows us down.
 If it grows too big it will destroy us.
 The parasite theory of the state explains much of history.
-It is a simple theory that has been understood since time immemorial though rulers have always tried to suppress it.
+It is a simple theory that has been understood since time immemorial though rulers have always tried to suppress or obfuscate it.
 Rationalist history and sociology can easily study the parasitic detours made by interventionist and communist states.
 The detours are cyclical errors in the sense that they eventually lead to the disintegration of the economy and thus there is a move back towards a more propertarian order until there is again another attempt to violate natural order.
 History is thus both linear and cyclical.
 It is linear because there is an inexorable tendency toward the natural order and the consequent ever increasing prosperity but it is also cyclical because of the parasitic activities of the states.
 However, even the cycles gradually move towards the natural order because people gradually learn how limited are the powers of the state.

 The parasitic cycles only slow down the march on the one true path though at worst dysgenics can return man to the start.
 If the statist parasite grows too big it can even destroy man itself by reducing him to animal level both economically and intellectually.
 Through dysgenics a green multicultural world state could in principle degenerate man to the level of a parasitic animal.
 The global parasite state would finally give birth to a “New Man”: A semi-human parasite.